Frequently Asked Questions

 Can we arrange to see around the school?

 Of course.
-We are delighted at any time to show visitors around and, wherever possible, our tours will be conducted by College Prefects and/or Primary 7 pupils.
+We are delighted at any time to show visitors around and, wherever possible, our tours will be conducted by College Prefects (Primary 7 or Senior 6) pupils.
 Please follow this link to arrange a visit.

-Another possibility is to visit us at one of our Open Events.
+You are also warmly invited to attend one of our Open Events.